 Guide to agile retrospectives for continuous improvement

-Last updated: February 2024
+Last updated: May 2024

 An agile retrospective is an opportunity for agile development teams to reflect on past work together and identify ways to improve.
 Agile teams hold retrospective meetings after a time-boxed period of work is complete (typically a sprint lasting two to four weeks).
-During the retrospective, the team discusses what went well, what did not go as planned, and how to make the next work period better.
+During the agile retrospective, the team discusses what went well, what did not go as planned, and how to make the next work period better.

 Even if you are not on a development team, you can probably relate to the concept of retrospection.
 Have you ever worked hard on something only to realize later that you should have done it differently?
 It is not always a good feeling, but the solutions you uncover in hindsight can be valuable input for your next try.
 The same goes for your successes — acknowledging what went well and is worth repeating can be just as impactful.